Family & Internal Medicine

 Family physicians are specially trained to care for their patients from infancy into senior years, and they place importance on preventative measures to keep your whole family healthy.
 Internal medicine is primary medical care for adults.
 A patient's primary care provider is the person he or she sees regularly for health maintenance examinations and screening tests.

-Contact a family physician if:
+Contact a family or internal medicine provider if:

 - You don't have a primary care provider (PCP).
 It's important to have an established PCP when you're healthy so that if you become ill, you will have a physician to turn to who already knows you well.